opitzconsulting/bwertr-java/README.markdown

 You can also run the integration tests with Maven by activating the `spec` profile:

-`mvn -P spec clean integration-test`
+`mvn -Pspec clean verify`

 Start up and shut down of the H2 and Jetty server is handled by `jetty-maven-plugin` and `exec-maven-plugin` and should work with your CI server.

-If you wish to deploy to CloudFoundry, follow these steps:

-* `mvn clean package`
-* `cd target; vmc push [application name]`

-Make sure to configure a MySQL service for the application.

 The bwertr kata
 ===============

-If you want practice different parts of the bwertr kata, you can use the `iterations` branch with its various tags as starting point:
+If you want practice different parts of the bwertr kata, you can use the `iteration` branches with its various tags as starting point:

 * `iteration-1` points to the "blank" project.
 Start here, if you want to do the whole kata.